tengrommel/GO_Cloud_Computing/Cloud_Networking/Chapter_8_HTTP/note.md

 > To send a request to a server and get a reply, the convenience object Client is the easiest way.

 *This object can manage multiple requests and will look after issues such as whether the server keeps the TCP connection alive and so on.*

+## Proxy handling

+### Simple proxy
+>HTTP 1.1 laid out how HTTP should work through a proxy.
+A "GET" request should be made to a proxy.<br>
+However, the URL requested should be the full URL of the destination.<br>
+In addition the HTTP header should contain a "Host" field, set to the proxy.<br>
+As long as the proxy is configured to pass such requests through, then that is all that needs to be done.

+Go considers this to be part of the HTTP transport layer.To manage this it has a class Transport.<br>
+This contains a field which can be set to a function that returns a URL for a proxy.<br>
+If we have a URL as a string for the proxy, the appropriate transport object is created and then given to a client object by

+    proxyURL, err := url.Parse(proxyString)
+    transport := &http.Transport{Proxy: http.ProxyURL(proxyURL)}
+    client := &http.Client{Transport: transport}